sigma-py/quadpy/README.md

 my_gauss = quadpy.line_segment.Gauss(n, moments)
 ```
 quadpy takes care of the rest (using the Golub-Wensch algorithm).
 The resulting
-scheme as degree `2n+1` and can be used like any other scheme in quadpy.
+scheme has degree `2n-1` and can be used like any other scheme in quadpy.

 ### Circle